hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

  * I have made a mistake: `set-focus ed/content` works but the cursor is fixed and does not blink

 [22:49:23](#L0aRYgHW4hgdy97DFwqXkwDGr-5fTkWQHN01sKekvjI) <GiuseppeChillemi (GiuseppeChillemi)>:
-Well, it has never blinked Ì†æÌ¥£
+Well, it has never blinked ü§£

 [22:50:10](#Z2CuxjXEoEs9QdUunhbYfok4CrB9qy2vpRUpnAMbFUk) <hiiamboris>:
 :D